randomcontrol/mkdocs/metacode/docs/Python/index.md

 # Python automation system

 !!! warning
+    Maverick Indie does not support Python scripting.
 The following instructions are exclusive to Maverick Studio.

 ![Python scripting in Maverick Studio](python_dice.png "Python scripting in Maverick Studio"){style="max-width: 512px;"}